goatcorp/dalamud-docs/docs/building/index.md

 - [Visual Studio 2022](https://visualstudio.microsoft.com/vs/)
   - Both the "Desktop Development with C++" and "Desktop Development with .NET" workloads are required.
+  - We generally work with the latest versions of Visual Studio and MSVC.
+If you are seeing build errors in generators or C++ projects, even if you use Rider or another IDE, **make sure that Visual Studio is fully up to date**.
 - [.NET 8.0 SDK](https://dotnet.microsoft.com/download/dotnet/8.0)
   - This is included with Visual Studio 2022, but you can also install it separately if desired.